Numbers tilt in India’s favour ahead of Sunday’s clash

 Going into the much-anticipated Pakistan-India match here at Old Trafford on Sunday, the numbers are stack heavily in favour of Virat Kohli and his in-form team.

-Since June 2017, when Pakistan thrashed India in the Champions Trophy final, much has changed tilting the balance in India’s favour.
-India’s win percentage (71) in ODI cricket is way better than Pakistan’s (39).
+Since June 2017, when Pakistan thrashed India in the Champions Trophy final, India’s win percentage (71) in ODI cricket is way better than Pakistan’s (39).
 The Indians have scored more centuries (India 35 to Pakistan 18).
-India’s collective batting average (43.7) is significantly better than Pakistan’s (34.8).

 Things weren’t always like that in the past.

-Ask Zaheer Abbas and the former Pakistan captain will tell you that Pakistan are capable of reviving that spirit at Old Trafford on Sunday.
+Ask Zaheer Abbas and the former Pakistan captain will tell you that Pakistan are capable of reviving that spirit on Sunday.

 “My message to Pakistan is just go out and play fearless cricket.
 Play your natural game like you played against India in the Champions Trophy final.
 Don’t be scared of losing.
 If you give your best shot, you can win tomorrow,” he said.